Cedrick84/UnicornKeygen/README.md

 (lldb) po 0x3044
 +unicorn
 ```
 Hmmm so we have a constant string “+unicorn”, my first guess is that this is some kind of salt added to the name.
-Let’s confirm this is what’s going on.
+Let’s confirm this is what’s really going on.
 The thing most interesting to me is what happens in the objc_msgSend methods.
-We’ve learned how a Objective-C method is invoked and what this does in memory, so if we step into these methods we should be able to exactly figure out what’s going on here.
+We’ve learned how a Objective-C method is invoked and what this does in memory, so if we step into these methods we should be able to exactly figure out what’s going on.
 We step next until we get to the message send method, there we step in.
 ```bash
 (lldb) s
 Process 894 stopped